Economy of Finland

-The economy of Finland is a highly industrialised, mixed economy with a per capita output similar to that of western European economies such as France, Germany, and the United Kingdom.
-The largest sector of Finland's economy is its service sector, which contributes 72.7% to the country's gross domestic product (GDP); followed by manufacturing and refining at 31.4%; and the primary sector at 2.9%.
-Among OECD nations, Finland has a highly efficient and strong social security system; social expenditure stood at roughly 29% of GDP.
+Finland has a highly developed mixed economy.
+It has a per capita output similar to that of western European economies such as France, Germany, and the United Kingdom.
+The largest sector the Finnish economy is its service sector, which contributes 72.7% to the country's gross domestic product (GDP); followed by manufacturing and refining at 31.4%; and the primary sector at 2.9%.
+Among OECD nations, it has a highly efficient and strong social security system; social expenditure stood at roughly 29% of GDP.

 Finland's key economic sector is manufacturing.
 The largest industries are electronics (21.6% - very old data), machinery, vehicles and other engineered metal products (21.1%), forest industry (13.1%), and chemicals (10.9%).
 Finland has timber and several mineral and freshwater resources.
 Forestry, paper factories, and the agricultural sector (on which taxpayers spend around 2 billion euro annually) are politically sensitive to rural residents.
 The Helsinki metropolitan area generates around a third of GDP.

 In a 2004 OECD comparison, high-technology manufacturing in Finland ranked second largest in the world, after Ireland.
 Investment was below the expected levels.
 The overall short-term outlook was good and GDP growth has been above many of its peers in the European Union.
 Finland has the 4th largest knowledge economy in Europe, behind Sweden, Denmark and the UK.
 The economy of Finland tops the ranking of the Global Information Technology 2014 report by the World Economic Forum for concerted output between the business sector, the scholarly production and the governmental assistance on information and communications technology.